 Do some analysis on the exposure and performance of your articles at StumbleUpon.
 Check out the review page of your article and see who discovered it, who reviewed it and who gave it a thumbs up.
 Friend those who stumbled your article, subscribe to their favorites and thank them.
 This way you might create another snowball effect as the more popular your articles are, the more new friends you will be able to find, which will then help the exposure of your future articles.

-All in all these 10 simple steps will help you grow your professional network, educate you and increase traffic via StumbleUpon.
+All in all these 10 simple steps will help you grow your professional network and increase your traffic via StumbleUpon.
 Go on, start stumbling now!
-For more advice on driving traffic to your site check out my post marketing routine.
+For more advice on driving traffic to your content check out my blog post marketing routine.